Pallava dynasty: Etymology

 The word Pallava means a creeper or branch in Sanskrit.
 Pallava also means arrow or spruce in Tamil.

 Origins

-Vaikuntha Perumal Temple, Kanchipuram, Tamil Nadu, considered as the oldest temple, glorified in the Nalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 500 to 800 CE.
+Tiru Parameswara Vinnagaram, Kanchipuram, Tamil Nadu, considered as the oldest temple, glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 500 to 800 CE.
 It is one among the 108 Divya Desams dedicated to Maha Vishnu.